giantswarm/rfc/simplify-basedomain-usage/README.md

 One side effect from this is that by decoupling the `baseDomain` from the Management Cluster would also help moving clusters between installations, if that would be desired.

+#### Make kubectl-gs more reliable when creating client certificates for WCs

+`kubectl-gs` could also use this annotation when creating client certificates for workload clusters.
+Currently, it gets the cluster domain from the `Spec.ControlPlaneEndpoint.Host` property of the Cluster CR, which is not always accurate.
+Getting the domain from the annotation would fix it.

 ### Downsides